clearlinux/dockerfiles/numpy-mp/README.md

 * **OMP_SCHEDULE**
    - Descriptions:
-     Allows to specify schedule type and chunk size.
+     Specifies schedule type and chunk size.
 If undefined, dynamic scheduling and a chunk size of 1 is used.

 * **OMP_NESTED**
    - Descriptions:
-     Enable or disable nested parallel regions, i.e., whether team members are allowed to create new teams.
+     Enable or disable nested parallel regions, such as whether team members are allowed to create new teams.
 If undefined, nested parallel regions are disabled by default.

 <!-- Required -->
 ## Build and modify: